Skip to content

 • – Diver’s Quarters Pearler’s Shack sleeps max 10 people.

 Our Pearlers Shacks are self contained.
 Guests staying in our Safari and Bush Tents will have access to the closely situated camp kitchen for all cooking requirements.
-Safari Tents & Pearlers Shacks have private bathrooms.
+Safari Tents & Pearlers Shacks have private bathrooms (excluding Bush Tents).

 Yes we do!

-During the dry season, we are open for Breakfast, Lunch & Dinner (bookings essential for dinner) 7 days a week.
+During the dry season, we are open for Breakfast, Lunch & Dinner (bookings essential for lunch & dinner) 7 days a week.

-During the Wet season, we are open Wednesday to Sunday (bookings essential for breakfast and dinner) and walk-ins are welcome for lunch.
+During the Wet season, we are open Wednesday to Sunday (bookings essential for dinner and must be made prior to 2pm).

 Find out more about our restaurant here.

 We are open to walk-ins for lunch and breakfast.
-Dinner bookings are essential.
-(Bookings needed for breakfast and dinner in the wet season)
+Lunch bookings are preferred and dinner bookings are essential.

-You can not book a table for breakfast or lunch – just pop in and we’ll find a table for you.
+You cannot book a table for breakfast – just pop in and we’ll find a table for you.

 Yes we do, you will find kid’s meals on both our lunch and dinner menus.

-Guests staying in accommodation are welcome to bring their own drinks to accommodation.
-We have a fully licenced restaurant for day visitors and people dining at the restaurant.
+Guests staying in accommodation are welcome to bring their own beverages to accommodation.
+We have a fully licenced restaurant for day visitors and people dining at the restaurant (strictly no BYO to the pool).

 Yes!
 In fact, it’s the only pool on the Dampier Peninsula.